-BirdLife Northern Gauteng / Gauteng-Noord (BLNG) exists to ‘promote and co-ordinate the enjoyment, understanding, study and conservation of birds and their environments amongst its members as well as the public at large.’
+BirdLife Northern Gauteng / Noord Gauteng (BLNG) exists to ‘promote and co-ordinate the enjoyment, understanding, study and conservation of birds and their environments amongst its members as well as the public at large.’
 We welcome birders of all ages and skill levels, and offer a range of regular activities to suit our members’ diverse interests: day outings, weekend camps and longer trips to special birding destinations, monthly evening meetings featuring guest speakers on a variety of topics related to birds and other environmental issues, expert-led courses to improve our knowledge of birds and their identification, involvement in citizen science, and opportunities to contribute to the conservation of birds and their habitats at a local and national level.

 BirdLife Northern Gauteng is affiliated to BirdLife South Africa, which is a member of BirdLife International, a global partnership of NGOs dedicated to the conservation of the world’s birds.